Photon Counting Detectors

 Housing with dedicated RF and magnetic shielding

-These devices are built in a gold plated iron or nickel coated aluminum housing to achieve high level of RF and magnetic shielding and protection against the interference with other devices.
+These devices are built in an iron or nickel coated aluminum housing with titanium nitride or gold refinement to achieve high level of RF and magnetic shielding and protection against the interference with other devices.
 The built in pre-amplifier is specially targeted at timing sensitive applications such as Time-Correlated Single Photon Counting (TCSPC).
 Signal output for all models is a standard 50 Ohms SMA connector.

 Spectral ranges between 185 nm and 920 nm